thatleeguy/kirby-today/README.md

 ### Language

 If you want this to work you'll need an multi-language instalation.
 You can use the [Langkit](https://github.com/getkirby/langkit) of Kirby to get started.
-Add the following translations to your files inside the `site/language` folder.
+Add one or more translations to your files inside the `site/language` folder.
+There already are some translations ready to use.
+Find them in the [language folder](https://github.com/roylodder/kirby-today/tree/master/languages) inside this repository.

-** Example translation **
+**Example translation**

     l::set('monday', 'Monday');
     l::set('tuesday', 'Tuesday');